github/docs/content/github/developing-online-with-codespaces/using-codespaces-in-visual-studio.md

 ### Configuring a codespace for {% data variables.product.prodname_vs %}

-A codespace, created with Visual Studio, can be customized through a new tool called devinit, a command line tool included with Visual Studio.
+A codespace, created with {% data variables.product.prodname_vs %}, can be customized through a new tool called devinit, a command line tool included with {% data variables.product.prodname_vs %}.

 #### devinit